Rabin cryptosystem: History

 which came to be known as the Rabin cryptosystem even though Rabin never published it as an encryption scheme.

-Encryption Algorithm
+Algorithm

 Like all asymmetric cryptosystems, the Rabin system uses a key pair: a public key for encryption and a private key for decryption.
 The public key is published for anyone to use, while the private key remains known only to the recipient of the message.

 Key generation

 The keys for the Rabin cryptosystem are generated as follows: